Credit score: United Kingdom

 Credit scoring in the United Kingdom is very different to that of the United States and other nations.
 There is no such thing as a universal credit score or credit rating in the UK.
 Each lender will assess potential borrowers on their own criteria, and these algorithms are effectively trade secrets.

 "Credit scores" which are available for individuals to see and provided from Credit Reference Agencies such as Call Credit, Equifax, Experian and TransUnion are marketed to consumers and are not usually used by lenders.
 Most lenders instead use their own internal scoring mechanism.

 The most popular statistical technique used is logistic regression to predict a binary outcome: bad debt (meaning the borrower has defaulted on the loan) or not.
 Some banks also build regression models that predict the amount of bad debt a customer may incur.
 Typically this is much harder to predict, and most banks focus only on the binary outcome.

 Credit scoring is closely regulated only by the Financial Conduct Authority when used for the purposes of the Advanced approach to Capital Adequacy under Basel II regulations.

 Credit scoring is closely regulated in the UK, with the industry regulator being the Information Commissioner's Office (ICO).
 Consumers can also send complaints to the Financial Ombudsman Service if they experience problems with any Credit Reference Agency.

 It is very difficult for a consumer to know in advance whether they have a high enough credit score to be accepted for credit with a given lender.
 This situation is due to the complexity and structure of credit scoring, which differs from one lender to another.

 Lenders need not reveal their credit score head, nor need they reveal the minimum credit score required for the applicant to be accepted, because there may not be such a minimum score.

 If the applicant is declined for credit, the lender is not obliged to reveal the exact reason why.
-However industry associations including the Finance and Leasing Association oblige their members to provide a satisfactory reason.
-Credit-bureau data sharing agreements also require that an applicant declined based on credit-bureau data is told that this is the reason and the address of the credit bureau must be provided.
+However, industry associations including the Finance and Leasing Association oblige their members to provide a satisfactory reason.
+Credit bureau data sharing agreements also require that an applicant declined based on credit bureau data be told that this is the reason and the address of the credit bureau must be provided.